Scoro Review 2025: Expert Opinion & Full Analysis

 Ease of Use

 Scoro is fairly user-friendly, though new users might find the interface a bit crowded.
-However, once you become familiar with the software, managing projects and tracking time becomes significantly easier.
-Customizable dashboards and shared calendars further simplify daily tasks.
+Admin users can help reduce mental overload by setting up a simplified interface for non-power users with the help of permission settings.
+Once you become familiar with the software, managing projects and tracking time becomes significantly easier.
+Customizable dashboards and shared calendars also help you simplify daily tasks.

 Onboarding